We hear a lot about ‘fair wages’ and ‘living wages’. So what do those terms mean, and how much are workers really paid to make clothes?

-The takeaway: This African nation is encouraging foreign direct investment in its garment industry by offering labour at basically slave wages
+The takeaway: So, how much are workers really paid to make clothes in Ethiopia?
+Not much at all.
+It seems that this African nation is encouraging foreign direct investment in its garment industry by offering labour at basically slave wages

 Although China has done a remarkable job of lifting people out of poverty this century, more than 482 million people in China – 36% of the population – still live on less than $2 a day.
 This is especially shocking when you consider the fact that even those in the most basic jobs, such as waiters and – make around $980 a month in China’s biggest cities.

 The unskilled workforce of this country relies on internal migrants, who struggle with overtime, serious health risks from toxic dyes and chemicals, and the denial of social security rights.
 In 2018 there was an estimate of 288 million rural migrant workers in China, making up more than one third of the entire working population.